harness/developer-hub/docs/continuous-integration/ci-technical-reference/background-step-settings.md

 :::info

 Depending on the stage's build infrastructure, some settings may be unavailable.
-Not all settings are available for all build infrastructure options.

 :::

 ## Name

-The unique name for this step.
+Enter a name summarizing the step's purpose.
 Harness automatically assigns an **Id** ([Entity Identifier Reference](../../platform/20_References/entity-identifier-reference.md)) based on the **Name**.
 You can change the **Id**.

 ## Container Registry

-A Harness container registry connector.
-This is the container registry for the image that you want Harness to run build commands on, such as DockerHub.
+A Harness container registry connector that connects to the container registry from which you want Harness to pull an image, such as DockerHub.

 ## Image